familyfriendlymikey/wash-md/README.md

 # watch-md
-A live reloading markdown viewer written in imba that uses github's markdown css.
+A live reloading markdown viewer written in 50 lines of imba that uses github's markdown css.